powergama/powergim/docs/powergim.md

 ## Input data

 ### Grid data
-Grid data is imported from CSV files in almost the same format as for PowerGAMA.
-There are files for *nodes*, *branches*, *generators* and *consumers*.
+Grid data is imported from CSV files.
+There are separate files for *nodes*, *branches*, *generators* and *consumers*.
+Below, \<year\> refers to an investment year, and must match the years specified in the parameter value investment_year

 #### Nodes
 Node data are specified in a CSV file with one element per row, with